Westley-Winks/website_rev_3/content/writing/IRC/index.md

 ---
-title: "IRC: Internet Relay Chat"
-slug: irc
+title: IRC
 date: 2022-04-15
-draft: false
-toc: false
+include_in_hugo: true
 ---

-*This piece first appeared on the [Until It's Not Fun](https://untilitsnotfun.com/posts/2022-04-15/) newsletter.*
+*This piece first appeared on the [Until It’s Not Fun](https://untilitsnotfun.com/posts/2022-04-15/) newsletter.*

 /join \#untilitsnotfun